mihailthebuilder/what-gifs/README.md

 There is a maximum score threshold which, once reached, triggers a pop-up stating that you've won the game together with a 3rd funny sound.
 You can then choose to re-start the game, with your best score becoming that maximum score.

-_This is the part where I'd demo the feature, but I refuse to do so to convince you to complete the game...or to figure it out from the codebase ;)_
+_This is the part where I'd usually demo the feature, but I refuse to do it this time to convince you to complete the game...or to figure it out from the codebase ;)_

 During the game, you can access the instructions shown at the start by clicking the "How it works" button on the top right corner of the screen.